-A ‘renowned insolvency barrister’ who is ‘technically excellent’ with over 19 years’ specialist insolvency experience, David was amongst the first of his generation to be appointed Queen’s Counsel.
+A “renowned insolvency barrister” who is “technically excellent” and a “pleasure to work with” with over 20 years’ specialist insolvency experience, David was amongst the first of his generation to be appointed Queen’s Counsel.

 In Silk, he has maintained his extensive and highly-regarded practice covering all aspects of insolvency and insolvency-related litigation.
 David acts for office-holders (including dealing with professional negligence type claims against them) and those subject to and affected by insolvency proceedings in whatever type of regime.
 He has vast experience of appearing on routine, controversial and urgent applications and of advising on complex and technical matters arising in the conduct of insolvencies.
 He is popular with his clients, who describe him as ‘extremely user-friendly’ and ‘clever, authoritative and willing to buy into the case and be part of the team.’